Yorafa/coursenote/README.md

 # Course-Note
-In the first few semesters, the indirect depression, anxiety, and irritability made it difficult to calm down and study.
-And I feel sorrowful while seeing these subjects (low GPA), so I decide to make a notes collection to review and gain what I missed.

 - This is a collection of course notes taken while studying in UofT.
 - This is also a practice of GitHub actions and the skill of GitHub page.
     - Notice: Github Page use [Jekyll](https://jekyllrb.com/) service to convert plain text file into static websites.